Eyesore123/blog-app/README.md

 ## Issues and improvements

-- Markdown editor needs some work.
+- Markdown editor needs work.
 - Flash messages are not working properly so I made a workaround for pop-ups.
 Pop-ups work fine but they are not really flash messages.
 - Admin can create and fetch sketches of posts, but sketches are separate from upload panel so the UI is not the most intuitive.
-- Search doesn't show the best match on top - usually the best match is at the bottom of the list.
-But it works fairly well considering that it's searching both topic and name
+- Image management needs some more work.

 ## Testing

 - This repo doesn't include a test suite.

 Preparations:

 - Set suitable cors policy before testing to avoid errors.
 - Make sure you're using sqlite database for testing and you've set the right database connection and set it up correctly.
 - "npm install" - installs all npm dependencies.